varunasthana92/beginner_tutorials/README.md

   return true;
 }
 ```
+In the talker node, the bool request is being toggled alternatively between TRUE and FALSE.
+Hence we were getting different output strings.

 #### Lets try and run this service using the rosservice command line tool
 In a new terminal
 ```